codesharedot/quantum-resistant-ledger-price/README.md

-# medibloc price
+# ddkoin price

-Gets the medibloc price with Python (from JSON).
+Gets the ddkoin price with Python (from JSON).

 https://pythonbasics.org